cpsteine/cpsteine.github.io/about.md

 <b>Other stuff:</b> Before writing Automate This and starting Aisle50, I was a senior staff writer covering technology at Forbes magazine for seven years.
 I still write a blog at Forbes.com and contribute to the magazine.
 Before Forbes, I was a staff reporter at the Chicago Tribune.

 Prior to journalism, I was a design engineer for structures at [The Presidio Trust of San Francisco](http://www.presidio.gov/Pages/default.aspx) and [The Jack Johnson Company](http://jackjohnson.com), an engineering-design firm in Park City, Utah.
 I have a BS in Civil Engineering from the [University of Illinois at Urbana-Champaign](http://uiuc.edu) and a MS in Journalism from [Northwestern University](http://www.northwestern.edu/).
-I live in Evanston, IL, write and code in the early morning, shovel snow, change diapers and drink lots of [coffee](https://www.metropoliscoffee.com/).
+I live in Evanston, IL, write and code in the early morning, shovel snow, change diapers and drink lots of [coffee](https://www.metropoliscoffee.com/). *Coffee Note: I've taken to roasting the stuff at home now, in a homemade contraption.
+I can roast a pound beautifully in 12-15 minutes.
+Everybody should do this.*

 <b>This site:</b> I built this site from flat files run on Jekyll deployed on Github.
 I had run my site with Wordpress previously, but after years of getting hacked as random security flaws popped up within WP (because I didn't update the software often enough), and after seeing my traffic go to nearly 50% mobile, something my Wordpess template, even with style changes, didn't handle well, I brought my silly personal website in-house.
 There's not much to it, but that's the point.